 Whether the business gave you forms to lodge disputes with an ombudsman scheme or a businesses, rather than doing it for you.

 Identify breaches of the law to support your claim.
 Consider the following text:

+[TEXT BOX - If you have any difficulty putting your complaint in writing, don’t give up!
+Contact Consumer Action Law Centre for help.]

 In your conduct, the following sections of the Australian Consumer Law (ACL) were breached: (Consider adding whichever applies):